wandb/docs/docs/support/why_same_metric_appearing_more.md

 tags:
    - experiments
 ---

-If you're logging different types of data under the same key, we have to split them out in our database.
-This means you'll see multiple entries of the same metric name in a dropdown in the UI.
-The types we group by are `number`, `string`, `bool`, `other` (mostly arrays), and any `wandb` data type (`Histogram`, `Image`, etc).
-Send only one type to each key to avoid this behavior.
+When logging various data types under the same key, split them in the database.
+This results in multiple entries of the same metric name in the UI dropdown.
+The data types grouped are `number`, `string`, `bool`, `other` (primarily arrays), and any `wandb` data type such as `Histogram` or `Image`.
+Send only one type per key to prevent this issue.

-We store metrics in a case-insensitive fashion, so make sure you don't have two metrics with the same name like `"My-Metric"` and `"my-metric"`.
+Metrics are stored in a case-insensitive manner.
+Avoid using names that differ only by case, such as `"My-Metric"` and `"my-metric"`.